carolinebeuscher/KEGG-Module-Parser/README.md

 ## Overview

-Given a KofamScan output file and a KEGG module definition file, `module_parser.py` parses the module's boolean logic (AND/OR relationships between KOs), checks which KOs are present in the species, and evaluates whether the module is functional.
+Given a KofamScan (https://github.com/takaram/kofam_scan) output file and a KEGG module (https://www.genome.jp/kegg/module.html) definition file, `module_parser.py` parses the module's boolean logic (AND/OR relationships between KOs), checks which KOs are present in the species, and evaluates whether the module is functional.
 It also reports which KOs are present and which are missing.
+For running across many species at once, a batch wrapper script (`run_module_parser.sh`) is also provided.

 ## Requirements